jpype-project/jpype/doc/userguide.rst

 it is impossible to create one JObject wrapper for each java Class to do the same thing.

 So, the JObject wrapper accepts 2 parameters.
-The first is any convertable object.
+The first is any convertible object.
 The second is the class to convert it to.
 It can be the name of the class in a string or a JavaClass object.
 If omitted, the second parameter will be deduced from the first.